starkfell/100DaysOfIaC/articles/day.72.deploying.private.k8s.clusters.in.azure.001.md

 # Day 72 - Deploying a Private Kubernetes Cluster in Azure - Part 1

-*This is the first in a series of posts about the current options available to you for deploying a Private Kubernetes Cluster in Azure.*
+*This is the first in a series of posts on deploying and managing a Private Kubernetes Cluster in Azure.*

 ***[Day 72 - Deploying a Private Kubernetes Cluster in Azure - Part 1](./day.72.deploying.private.k8s.clusters.in.azure.001.md)***</br>